stefanwalther/auth-service/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/sammler/auth-service.svg)](https://circleci.com/gh/sammler/auth-service)

+---
+NOTHING TO SHOW, YET.
+WORK IN PROGRESS.
+---

 ## Configuration
 _auth-service_ can be configured by the following environment variables:

 - `PORT` - The port to run the REST API (defaults to `3010`).
+- `JWT_SECRET` - The secret uses for JWT.

 ## Usage